-In 2017 this outfitter had 11 hunters take 11 bulls, 10 were bowhunters, with possibly the new #2 Pope and Young record book bull being taken.
+In 2018 they had 11 hunters kill 10 bulls, all with archery gear, including some great trophy bulls.
+In 2017 they had 11 hunters take 11 bulls, 10 were bowhunters, with possibly the new #2 Pope and Young record book bull being taken.

-6 day hunt is priced at $11,000 plus 15 percent HST tax and includes your license and airport pickup in Deer Lake.
+6 day hunt is priced at $11,000 plus 15 percent HST tax and includes your $725 license and air-port pickup in Deer Lake.
 Moose can be added for $6,000.
-This outfitter has an extremely nice lodge with a sauna and hot tub.
-Limited 2019 openings.
+This outfitter has an extremely nice lodge.
+Limited 2020 openings.
 Hunt CU709.
 CU709 Hunt Photos.